zturtleman/lilium-voyager/README.md

 For Web, building with Emscripten
   1. Follow the installation instructions for the Emscripten SDK including setting up the environment with emsdk_env.
-  2. Copy or symlink your baseq3 directory into this directory so Emscripten can package your game files.
-(Alternatively, you can build without this, and provide the game data files at runtime.
-For this, game files should be listed in `ioq3-config.json`)
-  3. Run `emmake make debug` (or release, but if you do both then you will need to pass an extra URL parameter to the HTML file to select the build you want).
+  2. Run `emmake make debug` (or release, but if you do both then you will need to pass an extra URL parameter to the HTML file to select the build you want).
+  3. Copy or symlink your baseq3 pk3 files into the `build/debug-emscripten-wasm32/baseq3`
+     directory so they can be loaded at run-time.
+Only game files listed in `ioq3-config.json` will be loaded.
   4. Start a web server serving this directory. `python3 -m http.server` is an easy default that you may already have installed.
   5. Open `code/web/ioquake3.html` in a web browser.
 Open the developer